Nostradamus (1994 film): Production

 Following the production and release of Starship, Roger Christian spent the subsequent years as a commercial director for Boss Film Studios in order to be close to his family and two young children.
 In the early 90s, Christian received a phone call from a friend, David Mintz, who was working for PolyGram and informed Christian of his intentions to make a musical film about the life of Nostradamus starring Boy George and asked Christian if he'd direct.
 Christian was taken aback by the offer, but after looking up Nostradamus in the Encyclopedia became fascinated with him feeling he had a hero's journey quality that would make for a good movie.
 The film was shot in Romania shortly after the Romanian revolution as it was an inexpensive location with a strong Medieval atmosphere.

 Reception

 The film opened on 52 screens in the United Kingdom on 13 January 1995 and grossed £67,666 in its opening weekend.
-According to Christian, the film made over $100 million worldwide during its release for producer Harald Reichebner.
+According to Christian, the film has made about $100 million since its release.